KaihuaTang/kaihuatang.github.io/index.md

 ## About Me

-I'm now an algorithm engineer at Huawei Singapore Research Center (SRC).
-My current work is to develop On-device AI algorithms, including on-device LLM and other conventional on-device computer vision algorithms. **My lifelong dream is to empower video games with more intelligence in the gameplay**.
+I'm a full-time senoir algorithm engineer and a spare-time open-sourcerer.
+My current work mainly includes on-device LLM deployment and inference speedup.
+I have also worked on computer vision research and mobile game development. **My lifelong dream is to empower video games with more intelligence in the gameplay**.

-Before joining the SRC, I was a Post-doctoral Researcher at Nanyang Technological University in 2022.
 I received my Ph.D. degree from the School of Computer Science and Engineering at Nanyang Technological University in 2021, dual-master degrees in Computer Science from the joint programme of Shanghai Jiao Tong University and Waseda University in 2018, and B.E. degree in Computer Science from the IEEE Pilot Class at Shanghai Jiao Tong University (SJTU) in 2015.

 ## News
 - **[Mar.
 2024]** I received the Outstanding New Employee Award 2023 & Future Star Award 2023 of SRC.